elcrostatina/discord-bot/README.md

 # discord-bot
-bot that helps us manage discord channels
+bot that helps us manage our discord channels